joaoallmeida/kronos-chatbot/README.md

 * ```make build```: Build the docker image and containers
 * ```make destroy```: Remove the docker image and containers

+### Docker Commands

-For Windows System, you need to run the following commands in the terminal:
+For Windows system or if you prefer, you can run the following commands in the terminal:

 ```bash
 # Build